-(Valid from 1.1.2018)
+(Valid from 1.1.2019)

-This document is the integration of 8 previous ICCF documents.
+This document was initially developed in Fall 2017 as the integration of 8 previous ICCF documents.

-The following is a brief summary of new rules/procedures that reflect Congress 2017 decisions (the Congress proposal number indicated by "[2017-###]").
+The following is a brief summary of new rules/procedures that reflect Congress 2018 decisions (the Congress proposal number indicated by "[2018-###]").
 Further details can be found in the referenced section in this document: